RBK-thesis/pal-centralized/README.md

 - clone it.

-- install npm packages using (npm install). for each module and for the proxy module
+- install npm packages using (npm install).

 - start both severs for the react app and main server for data exchange